arantespp/arantespp.com/posts/zettelkasten/money-supply.md

 ## Notes

-- In macroeconomics, money supply is the quantity of the money in circulation that an economy have in a point of time.
+- In macroeconomics, the money supply is the quantity of money in circulation that an economy has at a point in time.
 - Money supply can be defined as the quantity of the currency in circulation.
-  - Each country may use the definition that best make sense to them.
+  - Each country may use the definition that best makes sense to them.
 - It affects the [inflation](/zettelkasten/inflation).
   - If the money supply rises, inflation rises.
   - If the money supply decreases, inflation decreases.